swordintent/chatgpt-web-api/README.md

 3. **Notice**.

-* For multiple rounds reason, when you invoke `chatgptClient.chat(request)`, we will **DO NOT** log in openai every times.
+* For one account to support multi user and multiple rounds reason, when you invoke `chatgptClient.chat(request)`, we will **DO NOT** log in openai every times, we will **ONLY** log in when you invoke `chatgptClient.init(address, chatGptConfig)` method, and then use it globally.

-* So the login status may sometimes be invalidated by openai, then you must invoke init method `chatgptClient.chat(request)` again.
+* So the login status may sometimes be invalidated by OpenAI, then you must invoke init method `chatgptClient.chat(request)` again.